Jyrki 69: Other activities

-In 2005, Jyrki was appointed UNICEF Goodwill Ambassador for Finland.
+Jyrki was UNICEF Goodwill Ambassador for Finland from 2005 to 2026.
 In 2005 and 2006, he spent time in Kenya and helped campaign against HIV-AIDS situation in the country and against child trafficking and sexual exploitation in parts of West Africa.

 In 2006, he was honoured with a TOYP award by Junior Chamber International (JCI) in Seoul, South Korea.

 He draws and reads comics specializing in Marvel Comics.
 A comic book called Zombie Love, featuring only Jyrki's comics, was published in Finland in 2006.
 It was a limited hard cover edition of 1,000 and all the copies were numbered by Jyrki.
 Number 666 was given to Glenn Danzig.
 A paperback edition is still available from the publisher Deggael Communications.

 He has been vegan since 2014.

 In 2024, he was awarded a Tapaseura ry award which is given to adult role models who encourage their fellow people to be considerate of others and behave in a positive way.

+Jyrki Linnankivi is currently enrolled at the University of Helsinki studying theology.

+In April 2026, he was featured in the Finnish Documentary Jyrki 69: pimeydestä valoon (English translation: Jyrki 69: from darkness to light) which documents his work as a priest-in-training at a church within the Finnish municipality of Utsjoki.